docs/svelte/01-introduction/01-overview.md

 - `devicePixelRatio`

-> **Note:** Page won't scroll to initial bound values of `scrollX`/`scrollY` for accessibility reasons.
-Use `scrollTo()` in an `$effect` if needed.
+> **Note:** Page won't scroll to initial bound values of `scrollX`/`scrollY`.
+For initial scrolling, use `scrollTo()` in an `$effect`.

 ## docs/svelte/05-special-elements/03-svelte-document.md